davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 ### Integrate the R and JS functions into the app

-Finally, we can build a demo app.
-Load the R script and call the function `set_html_attribs` at the start of the shiny UI (you may need to wrap your app in `tagList` if using other layouts.), and then call the JS file.
+Now we can build the demo app.
+Load the R function into the app and call the function `set_html_attribs` at the start of the shiny UI.
+At the end of the shinyUI, call the JS file.
+(You may need to wrap your app in `tagList` if using other Shiny layouts.)

-Run the app and open the page source.
-Find the `<html>` tag (it will be at the top of the page).
-The tag will have the attributes `lang` and `dir` defined.
+Run the app and view the page source to find the `<html>` tag (it will be at the top of the page).
+This tag will now have the attributes `lang` and `dir`.

 ```r
 # pkgs